Large Language Models, scientific knowledge and factuality: A framework to streamline human expert evaluation: Introduction

-This study is organized as follows: first, we define our contribution and link it with the existing frameworks and other investigations within the biomedical domain.
-Then, in the Methodology section, we present a framework for the qualitative evaluation of the biomedical knowledge embedded in LLMs, followed by a detailed description of the methods.
-In the Results section we apply the proposed framework to nine LLMs and evaluate them for ten chemical compounds with a detailed description of the generated responses.
+This study is organised as follows: first, we define our contribution and link it with the existing frameworks and other investigations within the biomedical domain.
+Then, within the Materials and methods section, we present a framework for the qualitative evaluation of the biomedical knowledge embedded in LLMs.
+In the Results section, we apply the proposed framework to eleven LLMs and evaluate them for ten chemical compounds with a detailed description of the generated responses.
 We then discuss our findings in the broader context of reported LLMs' limitations.
-We review related work in the field of LLMs and their knowledge representation properties.
 Finally, we conclude the paper with a summary of the contributions and with future perspectives on the role of LLMs in biomedical inference.

-The workflow of the analysis is depicted in Fig.\ref{fig:workflow}, and the proposed evaluation framework in Fig. \ref{fig:framework}.